OCR-D/ocrd-website/site/en/spec/ocrd_tool.md

                   default: 'as-is'
                 path_in_archive:
                   type: string
-                  description: if type is archive, the resource is at this location in the archive
+                  description: If type is archive, the resource is at this location in the archive
                   default: '.'
                 version_range:
                   type: string